-The countdown is on: The 2021 Virgin Money London Marathon is taking place on Sunday, October 3 and 50,000 runners are gearing up to toe the start line of the iconic race.
+The countdown is on: The 2023 London Marathon is taking place on Sunday, April 23, and 50,000 runners are gearing up to toe the start line of the iconic race.
 Not able to make it to London to spectate?
-Do not fear, we’re here to tell you how you can track runners at the 2021 London Marathon, without leaving your house.
+Do not fear, we’re here to tell you how you can track runners at the 2023 London Marathon, without leaving your house.
 (Inspired?
-Here's how long it takes the average person to run a marathon)
+Here's how long it takes the average person to run a marathon and how to watch the London Marathon 2023 from anywhere in the world).

 Starting in Greenwich and finishing on The Mall 26.2 miles later, the London Marathon route goes past some of London’s most iconic landmarks — including Tower Bridge and Big Ben.
-The route this year remains unchanged, but runners will be set off in different waves to ensure the course allows for as much social distancing as possible.
-Runners will start being set off at 9.30, and the last runners will go at 11.00 am BST, so it’s worth checking with your runner to have a better idea of when they might be setting off.
+The route this year remains unchanged.
+Runners will start being set off at 9.40, and the last runners will go at 11.00 am BST, so it’s worth checking with your runner to have a better idea of when they might be setting off.

-The easiest way to track runners at the 2021 London Marathon is to download the official London Marathon app, which will allow you to see your runner’s progress throughout the course, and get notifications when they cross the finish line.
+The easiest way to track runners at the 2023 London Marathon is to download the official London Marathon app, which will allow you to see your runner’s progress throughout the course, and get notifications when they cross the finish line.
 The app is completely free to download and is available now.
+It's worth noting, there's a new app for 2023, so even if you tracked someone in 2022, you'll have to delete and re-download the app.

 How to track mass-participation London Marathon runners